S3-working-group/s3-practical-guide/docs/all.md

 - increase ownership over the decision
 - ensure support for the role keeper by those affected.

-A prerequisite to the selection process is a _clear description_ of the role's <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>.
+A prerequisite to the selection process is a _clear description_ of the role's <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domain</a>.

 ##### Role Selection - Steps